KenKundert/avendesora/doc/overview.rst

 In this case you should indicate that the value is a secret so it is somewhat protected.
 There are two ways of doing that.

-1. You specify the password as an argument to Hide().
-Example: Hide('catch22').
+1. You specify the password as an argument to :class:`avendesora.Hide()`.
+   Example: ``Hide('catch22')``.
 In this case *Avendesora* protects the value as a secret, but it will show up unconcealed when viewing your account file.
 2. You can specify the password embedded in << and >>.
 For example: <<catch22>>.
    If you do that, the value is converted to base64 and passed as an argument to Hidden().
 Thus, when you view the account file you will see: